hardingnj/hardingnj.github.io/_posts/2017-09-15-animated-popgen.md

 {% highlight python %}
-# this value used to decide where the y limit is!
+# this value used to decide where the y limit is for later plots
 max_var = reduce(max, [max(x) for x in sfs.values()])
 {% endhighlight %}

 ## Now animate

 {% highlight python %}
 n_frames = len(generations)